Prag8855/aab/content/guides/renew-german-freelance-visa.md

 If you don't meet those requirements, you can't renew your freelance visa.

-These are the same requirements as when you apply for a freelance visa for the first time.[^15]

-**You might qualify for [permanent residence](/glossary/Niederlassungserlaubnis).** If you lived in Germany for at least 5 years, you can get permanent residence.
+**You might also qualify for [permanent residence](/glossary/Niederlassungserlaubnis).** If you lived in Germany for at least 5 years, you can get permanent residence.
 If you have a *§21 Abs.
 1* or *§21 Abs.
 2a* freelance visa, you can get permanent residence after 3 years.[^18] Permanent residence is better than a freelance visa.

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**

 ### 2. Know if you are freelance or self-employed

 The required documents are different for freelancers (*[[Freiberufler]]*) and for tradespeople (*[Gewerbetreibende](/glossary/Gewerbetreibender)*).
+You much know which one you are.

 - If you see "§ 21 Abs.
-5" [on your residence permit](/illustrations/freelance-visa-type.png), you are *[[Freiberufler]]*.
+5" [on your residence permit](/illustrations/freelance-visa-type.png), you are a *[[Freiberufler]]*.
 - If you see "§ 21 Abs.
 1" or "§ 21 Abs.
 2a" [on your residence permit](/illustrations/freelance-visa-type.png), you are a *Selbständiger*/*[[Gewerbetreibender]]*.

+**[Are you a Freiberufler or Gewerbe? ➞](/guides/freiberufler-or-gewerbe)**

 If your work changes, your status can also change.
 I was a freelancer, and I am now a tradesperson.
 When I renewed my freelance visa, I needed different documents.

-**[Are you a Freiberufler or Gewerbe? ➞](/guides/freiberufler-or-gewerbe)**

 Note: Immigration law uses the term "*Selbständiger*" and business law uses "*Gewerbetreibender*".
 It means the same thing.[^16]